Skip to main content

 21st Century Utilities - Sustainability Strategies#

 Fort Collins Utilities was the first in the state and among the first in the nation to offer its customers the option to purchase clean, renewable wind power 1998.
 The wind energy is provided by Platte River Power Authority, Fort Collins' wholesale electricity provider.
-In 2010, Fort Collins Utilities introduced the Green Energy Program which allows customers to purchase renewable energy.
-This option is for customers who are willing to pay a little more for their electricity to guarantee that it comes from the cleanest sources available.
+From 2010-2024, Fort Collins Utilities' Green Energy Program allowed customers to purchase renewable energy.
+Thanks to the Green Energy Program members, the City's Our Climate Future goals, and our partnership with our power provider, Platte River Power Authority (PRPA), the City is well on its way to making 100% renewable energy a reality for all Fort Collins Utilities customers.

 Fort Collins Utilities has put proactive energy and water policies into place for the 21st century, defining short- and long-term goals and strategies with a focus on sustainability leadership.
 As Fort Collins grows, the Utilities department continues to plan for the future and manage infrastructure assets, while providing the safe, reliable service established as a tradition early in the city's history.